Who May Apply

 Typically, only students who initially entered law school in the Spring of the prior year may apply for Spring admission.

 Applicants who will have earned in excess of 35 credits by the time of matriculation into Georgetown Law are not eligible to apply as a transfer student.
-Our Registrar will only accept up to 31 credit hours for transfer.
+Our Registrar will only accept up to 31 credit hours of transfer.
 Although we will only accept up to 31 credits for transfer, we do allow that students who will have earned in excess of 31 credits, up to 35 credits by the time they would matriculate, are still eligible to apply.
 We understand that transfer students often participate in internships for credit over their 1L/1E summer, sometimes putting them over the 31 credit transfer-in limit.
 Georgetown will not accept transfer credits earned from internships; consequently, admitted transfer students who have more than 31, but less than 35, credits are typically only forfeiting about 3 credits that would not have been transferable in any event.

-Part-time students who will have 35 credits hours or less at the conclusion of their third semester are eligible to apply for Spring admission.
+Part-time students who will have 35 credit hours or less at the conclusion of their third semester are eligible to apply for Spring admission.
 However, we typically advise applicants that Spring admission is rare and is typically reserved for students who began their law school career in the Spring of the prior year.

 Students who will have earned 36 credit hours or more by the time of matriculation into Georgetown Law are eligible to apply as a Visiting Student.